 The receivables age analysis is evaluated on a regular basis for potential doubtful debts, considering historic, current and forward-looking information.
-No impairments to trade receivables, have been made to date.
+The Group applies the IFRS 9 simplified approach to measuring expected credit losses (ECL) which uses a lifetime expected loss allowance for all trade receivables The ECL is based on 90% of trade receivables over 60 days past due being recoverable.
 Further disclosures regarding trade and other receivables are provided within note 16.